-The Fishable proportion of the survey biomass is below the mean of the foregoing 20 years, and female biomass is high as a proportion both of the survey and of the fishable biomass in both regions, while the biomass of fishable males is low, the stock appearing deficient in these length classes.
+The Fishable proportion of the survey biomass is at the second lowest level and below the mean of the foregoing 26 years.
+Female biomass is high as a proportion both of the survey and of the fishable biomass in both regions, while the biomass of fishable males is low, the stock appearing deficient in these length classes.
 That the spawning stock should compose a high proportion of the total survey biomass makes the stock sensitive to fishing pressure: short-term recruitment to the spawning stock is likely to be low.

-Both inshore and offshore the index of age-2 shrimps is well below its 20-year mean when considered relative to survey biomass.
-However absolute numbers of age-2 shrimps increased by more than 50% offshore, mainly owing to a significant increase in numbers of 2-age in strata W4, but they declined by 16% over 2012 in Disko Bay.
+Both inshore and offshore the index of age-2 shrimps is well below its 22-year mean when considered relative to survey biomass.
+However absolute numbers of age-2 shrimps increased by more than 60% inshoreshore, but they declined by 25% over 2013 in offshore.

-Since the late 1990s the stock is found in shallower water than before, but in 2013 the survey biomass depth index increased from its 2012 value.
+Since the late 1990s the stock is found in shallower water than before, but in 2014 the survey biomass depth index decreased from its 2013 value.

-Area-weighted mean bottom temperature in the survey area increased at the beginning of the 1990s, by about 1.6°C, and this relatively warm period continued in 2012.
+Area-weighted mean bottom temperature in the survey area increased at the beginning of the 1990s, by about 1.6°C, and this relatively warm period continued in 2014.